danielplohmann/apiscout/README.rst

 * 2020-03-03: Added a script to pull the most recent ApiVector DB from Malpedia (requires Malpedia account / API token).
 * 2020-03-02: Ported to IDA 7.4 (THX to @jenfrie).
+* 2020-02-18: DB Builder is now compatible up to Python 3.7 (THX to @elanfer).
 * 2019-10-08: Workaround for broken filtering of the API view in IDA 7.3 (THX to @enzok for pointing this out).
 * 2019-08-22: Fixed a bug where missing type info in IDA would lead to a crash (now gives an error message instead).
 * 2019-08-20: Added self-filter to eliminate pointers to own memory image that could be mistakenly treated as API references.